NSLS2/recap/README.md

 ## Resources

 In RECAP any trackable entity is called a **Resource**.
 A resource can be a physical item (samples, plates, robots), a digital item (raw detector files, processed datasets), or a logical item (intermediate computation results).
-Resources are treated as first-class objects: they have identity, metadata, lineage, and hierarchical structure.
+Think of resources as first-class objects: they carry identity, metadata, lineage, and can be nested inside each other.

 ### Resource Hierarchy